 Rhea Tregebov’s seventh collection of poetry, All Souls’, was published in 2012.
-She is working on her eighth book.
+She is working on her eighth book, which includes a series of poems about talking with strangers.
 Her poetry has received the Pat Lowther Memorial Award, The Malahat Review’s Long Poem Prize, Honorable Mention for the National Magazine Awards, and the Readers’ Choice Award for Poetry from Prairie Schooner.
 Her work is characterized by a strong poetic voice, intellectual honesty, and a compassionate engagement with the extraordinary lived experience of “ordinary” life.
 An early influence was Pablo Neruda: “And it was at that age … Poetry arrived/in search of me. […] there I was without a face/and it touched me.” (from “Poesía”).
 Tregebov is also the author of two novels, Rue des Rosiers andThe Knife-Sharpener’s Bell, as well as five popular children’s picture books.
 Having retired from teaching in June 2017, she is now an Associate Professor Emerita in the Creative Writing Program at University of British Columbia.

 I did read a lot of poetry in high school; I was very fortunate to have gifted high school teachers who were enthusiasts.
 In terms of contemporary poetry, I didn't have much access to it.
 But I do remember being very excited to read Miriam Waddington's poetry, I think in part because she was from my home town, Winnipeg.
 Sadly, Canadian female poets, or female poets of any nationality, were not on the curriculum at that time.
 However I came across Waddington's work because my mother had purchased a coffee table book of poetry and photography.
 In terms of traditional poetry, I was drawn to the emotional immediacy of the Romantic poets, in particular Keats and Wordsworth.
 One of those remarkable teachers in high school allowed me to do an independent study of Romantic poetry, something which was very unusual at the time, and I felt that I learned a great deal working on my own.
 And, while I don't think I'd seen a Shakespeare play live, I was wild about his sonnets.
 I particularly loved Sonnet 116 “Let me not to the marriage of true minds.”
 I'd also seen a play at the Manitoba Theatre Centre called “Fortune and Men's Eyes,” by the Canadian playwright John Herbert.
 The play title led me to Sonnet 19 “When, in disgrace with fortune and men's eyes.”
 I think that was the first poem I memorized by heart.